 - Absence of herald patch

-- Large number of plaques
+- A large number of patches

 - Severe itch

-- Prolonged course of disease
+- A prolonged course of the disease

-- Multiple recurrences
+- Multiple recurrences.

 How is pityriasis rosea diagnosed?